Kyle01/rabbit_hole_rescue/README.md

 #### MERN Stack

-The Web application is built using the MERN stack: MongoDB, Express, React, and Node.js.
-User authorization information and browser session data is stored in a MongoDB database, and the Web site is composed of React pages.

-KYLE: rewrite this paragraph as you see fit.
-Here it's an intro; down below, write it up in more detail.
+The web app employs a typical MERN Stack (MongoDB, Express.js, React.js, and Node.js).
+Utilizing the MERN stack allowed us to use Javascript on both the front and back end, and allowed the application to communicate with the chrome extension, also written in Javascript, using the same conventions.
+The user's information and recorded history is stored as noSQL objects in the MongoDB.
+The node.js scripts post and fetch this data and it is displayed using the React frontend.

 #### D3.js